KNowledgeOnWebScale/walder/README.md

 layouts: layouts
 ```

-To prevent the wrong files from being made public by Walder,
+To prevent Walder from making the wrong files public,
-when no path is given to the `public` field,
+when a user does not give a path to the `public` field,
-Walder creates a new directory `public` if none is found in the current working directory and uses that one.
+Walder creates a new directory `public` if it does not find this directory in the current working directory and uses that one.

 #### Path entry